 You can find resources about the NDIS in our Resource Hub.

 Disability Loop is also a useful site that provides accessible information about the NDIS.

-People with Down syndrome are currently not considered automatically eligible for the NDIS.
-In order to access the Scheme, you must complete an access request form.
+People with Down syndrome (over the age of 7) are not automatically eligible for the NDIS.

-You can call 1800 800 110 to make an Access Request or you can ask for a form.
+You can call 1800 800 110 to make an Access Request or you can download the form here.
 If you need help filling in the form or making the call, you can contact your Local Area Coordinator, Early Childhood Early Intervention partner or your local NDIA office.
 You can also get in touch with Down Syndrome Australia for any assistance.

-Although Down syndrome does not have automatic eligibility, almost all of the people who have applied have been accepted into the NDIS.
-If you have any difficulty with getting access to the NDIS contact DSA immediately by phone or email.
+Although people with Down syndrome do not have automatic eligibility, almost all of the people who have applied have been accepted into the NDIS.

 If you meet the access requirements, you will become an NDIS participant (someone who is using the NDIS).